 The international transmission of COVID-19 has likely shifted your daily calendar into a jumble.

 When things feel uncertain, you can feel good in knowing your home is your safe retreat.
-You’re likely spending much more more time there now.
+You’re likely spending more time there now.
 As a result, your indoor air quality is now more critical than ever.

 There’s a combination of actions you can take to better your air quality.
-Some options include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.

 Keep reading to learn more about the air quality solutions we offer.